christian-fei/Simple-Jekyll-Search/README.md

 ## Usage

-Customize SimpleJekyllSearch by passing in your configuration options:
+Somewhere in your page run SimpleJekyllSearch by passing in your configuration options (this can be in script tag for example):

 ```js
 var sjs = SimpleJekyllSearch({